 This activity is simpler than many other pattern block activity kits and may be a good place to introduce pattern piece activities.
 This is why I say that:

-- The bigger pieces may be easier to handle than the smaller pieces.
+- The bigger pieces may be easier to handle than the smaller pieces in many sets.

-- The pieces are laid into a slightly hollowed out hole the same shape as the piece, less chance of moving around.
+- Each piece is placed into a slightly hollowed out hole the same shape as the piece, less chance of it moving around.

 - There are very few pieces per picture.